UKCloud/documentation/articles/azure/azs-how-resize-disks.md

 ## Overview

-The UKCloud for Azure Stack portal allows users to resize VM disks.
+The UKCloud Azure Stack portal allows users to resize VM disks.
 This article shows you how to resize disks that are mounted to a VM, and will work for both managed and unmanaged disks.

 ## Prerequisites